-Deadlines for Businesses Filing EU VAT Returns
+Deadlines for Businesses Filing VAT OSS Returns

-Every quarter, all companies and individuals running an online businesses selling digital products to costumers in the EU must file tax returns for EU VAT remittance.
-It’s the business’ responsibility to comply and file on time to avoid fines.
+Every quarter, all businesses selling digital products or services to costumers in the EU must file VAT OSS tax returns for VAT remittance.
+It’s a responsibility to comply and file on time to avoid fines.Matthias Hagemann

-Selling digital products online can be a lucrative business.
-Before you start to collecting orders from EU customers, ensure that you are registered with VAT MOSS (Mini One-Stop Shop).
-VAT MOSS is a centralized scheme to account for EU VAT.
-Like most other product categories, electronically supplied services (or commonly known as digital products) are also subject to VAT.
-You would apply and charge your customer’s local VAT rate (e.g. 19% in Germany).
+VAT OSS is a centralized scheme to account for EU VAT.
+It replaces the MOSS (Mini One-Stop Shop) scheme since July 1, 2021.
+Like most other product categories, electronically supplied services (ESS, or commonly known as digital products and services) are subject to VAT.
+You apply and charge your customer’s local VAT rate (e.g. 19% in Germany).

-- 1st calendar quarter by 20 April,
+- 1st calendar quarter by 30 April,

-- 2nd calendar quarter by 20 July,
+- 2nd calendar quarter by 31 July,

-- 3rd calendar quarter by 20 October,
+- 3rd calendar quarter by 31 October,

-- 4th calendar quarter by 20 January (of the following year).
+- 4th calendar quarter by 31 January (of the following year).

 Due Diligence Before Deadline

-VAT rates are different across the 28 EU countries.
-Each country in the EU has its own VAT rate.
+VAT rates are different across the 27 EU member states.
+Each member state in the EU has its own VAT rates.
 Having customers across the EU can mess up your quarterly reporting if wrong VAT rates are applied during charges.
 Inaccurate reporting will tie up resources and cause unnecessary costs.

-Furthermore, if you have business customers who entered their VAT identification number, validating them once again before deadline is recommended.
+Furthermore, if you have business customers who provided their VAT number, validating them once again before a deadline is recommended.
 VAT registrations can expire.
-In such cases you have to ask your customer to provide their new VAT ID number or treat them like a consumer again by charging VAT.
+In such cases you have to ask your customer to provide their new VAT number or treat them like a consumer again by charging VAT.

 We’ve also written a tutorial that shows you how you can automatically re-validate a VAT number shortly before an invoice becomes due.